An introduction to passive fire protection in Australia

 Australian Certification Manager Chad McLean explains about passive fire product certification.
-Warringtonfire Australia has established an independent third-party certification scheme, CertifireAU, which will provide manufacturers of fire protection products the opportunity to differentiate themselves from non-certified equivalents and promote long-term confidence to end-users.
+Warringtonfire Australia now offers an independent third-party certification scheme, Certifire, which will provide manufacturers of fire protection products the opportunity to differentiate themselves from non-certified equivalents and promote long-term confidence to end-users.

 Certification provides the added assurance that products that go through this process can prove that the quality, compliance and traceability of that product, is maintained.

 Certification is the process of certifying that a product has passed relevant fire and or quality assurance tests, based on Australian Standards, along with additional criteria defined in the certification scheme.
 An essential part of the Certifire scheme is the ongoing factory auditing requirements, ensuring the mass-produced product maintains the same quality as the originally tested product.